djuanit0x/data-structure-cheat-sheet/README.md

 1. Red black tree tree Insertion:
     - In general cases:
         - Perform regular BST insertion
-            - If you see black node w/ 2 red children, recolor all 3
+            - If you see a black node w/ 2 red children, recolor all 3: 1 red parent w/ 2 black children.
                 - if the parent is the root, color it black
-        - Color new node red
+        - Color new node **red**
         - Potentially fix tree for red black tree properties
     - 1st case: empty tree
         - Insert the new node as the root